-Last Friday night was completely chaos at our house.
+Last Friday night was complete chaos at our house.
 The kids were screaming over which show to watch, my husband was still on a work call at 7 PM, and I was about two seconds away from declaring it a fend-for-yourself dinner night.
+That’s when the thought hit me what if I could bring the flavor of Texas Roadhouse home tonight?
+More specifically, I’d been craving that juicy, grilled perfection and bold seasoning from their famous skewers.
+And just like that, I found myself digging into the Texas Roadhouse Steak Kabob recipe determined to recreate that smoky, steakhouse magic right in my own kitchen.

 Why My Kids Go Crazy for Texas Roadhouse Rolls